rponnam156/DSC_510/README.md

 # DSC 520
-# Week 1 assignment
-# Author Rajendra Prasad Ponnam
+# My name is Rajendra Prasad Ponnam

 This is repo for R programming language assignments.